25 Unique Activities To Add To Your Kyoto Bucketlist

-Many visitors to Kyoto often find themselves caught up in the hustle of visiting famous attractions like Fushimi Inari Taisha, Kinkaku-ji, Arashiyama Bamboo Forest, and the numerous temples scattered throughout the city.
+People who visit Kyoto typically stick to the overly touristy attractions like Fushimi Inari Taisha, Kinkaku-ji, Gion District, Arashiyama Bamboo Forest, and the numerous temples scattered throughout the city.

-While these sites are undoubtedly rich in history and worth a visit for first-timers, focusing solely on these popular spots means missing out on some of the authentic and truly fun experiences Kyoto has to offer!
+While these sites are undoubtedly beautiful, focusing solely on these popular spots means battling massive crowds, contributing to the chaos of overtourism, and missing out on some of the more authentic and fun experiences Kyoto has to offer.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!